mitnk/tiny-dlna/README.md

 This will activate a DLNA receiver named "Tiny Render", which can stream videos from apps like 虎牙直播, Bilibili, and other video platforms.
-Additionally, you can also use `nano-dlna` to play local videos (like in your RaspberryPi) on it.
+Additionally, you can also use `tiny-cli play` (see below) to play local videos (like in your RaspberryPi) on it.

 Note that [mpv](https://mpv.io/) needs to be installed on your system.
-On Mac, do following (for Windows, add the mpv's root into PATH):
+On Mac, do following (for Windows, add mpv's root into PATH):

 ```
 $ ln -sf /Applications/mpv.app/Contents/MacOS/mpv /usr/local/bin/